AashishSingh121/Inventory-Management-System/README.md

 # Inventory-Management-System
 Function print_Sales():
-   Prints the Sales JSON File
+   Prints the Sales JSON File.
 Function print_product(dic):
-   Takes dictionary of Inventory as input and prints all the items in list
+   Takes dictionary of Inventory as input and prints all the items in list.

 Function updatestock(dic):
    Takes dictionary of Inventory as input .